Click Here To View Home Page

 NOTICE OF PROPOSED DISQUALIFICATION

-(NOPD) & NOTICE OF DISQUALIFICATION
+(NOPD) and NOTICE OF DISQUALIFICATION

 For many years, when a New York City agency wanted to disqualify you from employment, it would issue a "Notice of Disqualification" which could be appealed to the Civil Service Commission.
 However, this procedure was not correct under the Civil Service Law, which requires that candidates be told in advance why they are going to be disqualified, and be offered an opportunity to argue against a disqualification before it becomes final.